Irene M. Zoppi: Military career

-Zoppi was first sent overseas to Germany before being deployed to the Middle East during the Persian Gulf War as part of Operation Desert Storm.
-She served with the 3rd Armored Division-Spearhead as a special security officer and worked with the telecommunication centers.
+Zoppi began as private first class in the United States Army Reserve and was assigned to the Military Police Corps at Fort McClellan in Alabama with the following assignments at the 301st Military Police Battalion, Bayamon, PR; and 390th Transportation Battalion, Naval Station Roosevelt Roads, Ceiba, PR.
+Her nickname "Ramba", an allusion to the movie character Rambo, comes from.
+She was sent overseas to Germany before being deployed to the Middle East during the Persian Gulf War as part of Operation Desert Storm.
+She served with the 3rd Armored Division-Spearhead at Frankfurt, Germany as a special security officer and worked with the telecommunication centers.
 Among her duties as a special security officer was obtaining classified information from the internet, interpreting the information, labeling it, and making it available to her superiors.
 She was stationed in the area known as "The Valley of Death" where the oil fields were burning.
 This was one of the areas where the Iraqis were trying to flee Kuwait.
 She described the experience as one of the culture shocks which she was subjected to.
 Prior culture shocks in her life included the culture of United States and that of Europe (specifically, Germany).
 Zoppi was present during the liberation of Kuwait and was awarded the Bronze Star Medal.
 She also served in Iraq and Saudi Arabia during her deployment.
 Zoppi left the active component of the U.S. Army in 1995 as a captain and entered the U.S. Army Reserve.

 While serving in the reserves, Zoppi was promoted to major and later to lieutenant colonel.
-She served as the Battalion Commander for 11th Battalion, 3rd Brigade, 104th Division (Leadership Development).
+She served as the Battalion Commander for 11th Battalion, 3rd Brigade, 104th Division (Leadership Development) at Fort Lewis Washington.
 She then became the Assistant J2/Chief Intelligence Officer for the National Capital Region Joint Task Force under United States Northern Command.
-Afterwards, she was the Battalion Commander of the 203rd Military Intelligence Battalion (Technical Intelligence), followed by promotion to colonel and assignment as the Group Commander for the 3100th Strategic Intelligence Group.
-By 2015, she was serving as the Deputy Commander and Chief of Staff of 1st Mission Support Command, Ft.
-Buchanan, Puerto Rico.
+Afterwards, she was the Battalion Commander of the 203rd Military Intelligence Battalion (Technical Intelligence), followed by promotion to colonel and assignment as the Group Commander for the 3100th Strategic Intelligence Group at Fort Belvoir Virginia.
+By 2015, she was serving as the Deputy Commander and Chief of Staff of 1st Mission Support Command, Fort Buchanan, Puerto Rico.
 She was one of fifteen Latina colonels in the army reserves.
 Zoppi then served as the Army Reserve Element Commander and J2 of the 76th Operational Response Command with United States Southern Command.

 In September 2017, Zoppi was promoted to the rank of Brigadier General.
 Her promotion came with the appointment as deputy commanding general for the 200th Military Police Command.
 She is the first Puerto Rican woman promoted to the rank of general in the U.S. Army Reserve.
 In 2019, Zoppi was named director of the Army Reserve Engagement Cell and a deputy commanding general for United States Army South.
 In that capacity, she visited Honduras in May to observe reserve medical training there.